 Public Opinion and Data Visualization

 The perception of numbers, especially negative ones, can be influenced by how they are presented.
-For example, representing financial losses as negative numbers can evoke stronger emotional responses than representing them as percentage decreases.
+As an example, representing financial losses as negative numbers can evoke stronger emotional responses than representing them as percentage decreases.
 Data visualization techniques can be used to present information in a way that is both accurate and easy to understand, helping to avoid misinterpretations and biases.

 Tips and Expert Advice